 Knit fabrics are those with no-fray edges and have stretchy characteristics.
 It is so-called because the back of the fabric is knitted for a zero-transparency look.
 Like other knit fabrics, this sequin fabric also has stretch and the cut edges are no-fray.
 These types of fabrics can be found on an array of outfits from bodysuits, to leotards to dresses and skirts.
 A popular type of knit fabric used in stage wear and dance wear as a backing is called Lycra fabric which is excellent as it is 4-way stretchable making it very versatile in creating fitted outfits.

 Netted fabrics use mesh and tulle which have a slight stretch to them and have no-fray edges.
 These fabrics range in transparency from translucent to transparent depending on the density of the netting.
 As a result, netted backings are sometimes lined with an inner layer first before adding in the sequins to create an illusion of transparency while still keeping important parts covered; however, it is not required and is often not lined to create sexier more revealing outfits.
+This type of sequin is usually seen on sequin fringe dance dresses.

 Some examples of woven fabrics are rayon, taffeta, and organza.
 These fabrics are non-stretch and the edges will fray if the seams are not sewn up.
 If you plan on using woven fabrics, be sure that the seams and hems are properly sewn because they can fray easily.
 Woven backing can be transparent or translucent as well, which gives the fabrics an interesting look.
 If you plan on using woven fabrics, pay close attention to the seams and hems because they can fray easily.